mroldmobo/findkuruczgeri/README.md

 # Find Kurucz Gergely, English VER.
+GAME STILL IN BETA TESTING
 # 🔍 Name Legends: The Hunt for Kurucz Gergely

 _A text-based adventure where you search for the legendary coder (1 in a million chance!)_